netdata/netdata/collectors/python.d.plugin/mysql/README.md

 `/var/run/mysqld/mysqld.sock` without password and with username `root`.

 `userstats` graph works only if you enable the plugin in MariaDB server and set proper MySQL privileges (SUPER or PROCESS).
-For more detail please check [MariaDB User Statistics page](https://mariadb.com/kb/en/library/user-statistics/)
+For more details, please check the [MariaDB User Statistics page](https://mariadb.com/kb/en/library/user-statistics/)

 ---